Bridgetek/IDP-3500-04A/source/BSP/README.md

 - FT811 graphics controller with display, touch and audio functionality
 - 3.5-inch TFT LCD with capacitive touch
 - Integrated buzzer for audio notifications
-- Powered by a 9V-24VDC source vis an RJ45 port
+- Powered by a 9V-24VDC source via an RJ45 port

 ## Software Features
 The BSP is designed as a support package for devices.
 Sample usage can be found in *bsp_test.c*